Security

 Reproducible Builds

-In March 2021, I got involved in the Reproducible Builds project when I saw that Bernhard Wiedemann’s initial pull request for OpenJFX had stalled.
-I created a new pull request, shown in the table below, that was much broader in scope and sought to create fully reproducible builds of all JavaFX artifacts on all three platforms: Linux, macOS, and Windows.
+In March 2021, I got involved in the Reproducible Builds project when I saw that Bernhard Wiedemann’s initial pull request for JavaFX had stalled.
+I created a new pull request that was broader in scope and sought to enable reproducible builds for all JavaFX artifacts on all three platforms: Linux, macOS, and Windows.
+After more than two years of code reviews, cross-platform testing, patience, and persuasion, the pull request was approved by the project’s lead reviewers in June 2023.

-More recently, I found and fixed the last remaining bug blocking fully reproducible builds of the entire Java Development Kit.
-The bug was especially interesting because, although its cause was unrelated to the goal of reproducible builds, it would have been practically impossible to find and fix without that goal.
+During this time, I also found and fixed the last remaining bug that blocked reproducible builds of the JDK.
+The bug was especially interesting because, although its cause was unrelated to reproducible builds, it would have been practically impossible to find without them.

-These changes allow myself and others to publish reproducible builds of the JDK and JavaFX.
+These changes allow anyone to publish reproducible builds of the JDK and JavaFX.

 Verifiable Builds